VictorLoy/ChatApplication/README.md

 How to run the Chat Application
 - Open the .jar file of either the ChatApp or the the Chat Application
 - Input the ip address of the server you want to connect to
-- Type your scrren name and email address
+- Type your screen name and email address